 September factory orders up 1.9%, economists see risks ahead

-October 27, 2020 by Martin Crutsinger, The Associated Press
+By Martin Crutsinger, The Associated Press

 WASHINGTON – Orders to U.S. factories for big-ticket manufactured goods rose a stronger-than-expected 1.9 per cent in September with a key category that tracks business investment showing a solid gain as well.